Elios-Lab/LaneChangeIntentionRecognition/README.md

 #### Output
 After a successful run, the script will output the collected data to a specified log file, which can be later used for replicating the run or can be converted for training and evaluating the lane change intention recognition model.

+## Data Preparation and Machine Learning

+This repository contains the data preparation and machine learning pipeline for predicting lane changes in CARLA-based driving scenarios.

+### Overview

+Data collected from a CARLA session is first saved as a .txt log file (e.g., log_001.txt).
+These log files should be placed inside the logs/ folder and converted into .h5 format (e.g., log_001.h5) using the script generate_CDF_Carla_log_to_H5.py, which follows the Hi-Drive Common Data Format (CDF) specification.

+Each .h5 file stores a wide range of signals from the driving session.
+To simulate real-world sensor availability, 30 selected features are extracted from the .h5 file.
+This selection and labeling is performed by the script h5_to_CSV_and_labeling.py, which also assigns labels to each timestamp:

+0–4: Lane change direction

+4.1: Free ride (no lane change)

+"-": Ignored timestamps (up to 1.5 seconds after a lane change)

+The result is a .csv file saved in the dataset/ folder, containing the selected features and labels at 10 Hz.

+For machine learning, the .csv data is segmented into overlapping 5-second windows, capturing the temporal context of the driving behavior.
+These windows are then normalized (scaled) to ensure consistency across users.
+Finally, machine learning models are trained using this windowed and scaled dataset, with Bayesian optimization used to find the best hyperparameters for lane change intention prediction.

+### Folders:
+#### ../maps: Put the LC_Simulator folder for CARLA here. ⚠️ Important: This must match the map used during data collection.
+#### h5: Generated .h5 CDF files will be stored here.
+#### dataset: Processed .csv files with selected features and labels.
+#### machine_learning: Contains scripts and notebooks for model training and evaluation.

+### Setup

+#### Installation
+1. Create and activate conda environment:

+        conda create -n lc_data_preparation python=3.10.14
+        conda activate lc_data_preparation
+2. Install required packages:

+        pip install -r requirements.txt

+#### Workflow
+⚠️If you have already downloaded the dataset, you can skip directly to step 3.

+0. Insert Map

+    Put the LC_Simulator folder (containing the CARLA map used during data collection) into the ../maps/ directory.
+    ⚠️ Make sure this is the same map used to generate the .txt log files.

+1. Convert .txt Logs to .h5 (CDF Format)

+    Open generate_CDF_Carla_log_to_H5.py and specify in the first lines the log file(s) you want to convert. (the logs file are created during the data collection phase inside the data_collection/logs folder)

+    Run the script.
+If you encounter a RuntimeError: time-out..., simply re-run it.

+    The output .h5 file(s) will be saved in the h5/ folder, retaining the original filename.

+2. Convert .h5 to .csv with Labels

+    Open h5_to_CSV_and_labeling.py and specify the .h5 file(s) to convert.

+    The script extracts 30 selected features and adds labels:

+    0–4: Lane change direction

+    4.1: Free ride

+    "-": Ignored timestamps (up to 1.5s after a lane change)

+    The resulting .csv file will be saved in the dataset/ folder.

+3. Prepare Training, Validation, and Test Sets

+    Inside the machine_learning/ folder, split users by folder for a user-independent training setup:

+    validation/: Users 5, 8, 10, 12, 16, 19, 27

+    testing/: Users 2, 7, 13, 18, 25, 31, 36

+    training/: All remaining users

+    This split follows the experimental setup used in the reference publication.

+4. Generate 5s Windows for ML

+    Run the CSV_to_windows_by_users_5s.ipynb notebook in the machine_learning/ folder to generate windowed datasets.
+The output will be saved in the data/ directory.

+5. Normalize Data & Train Models

+    Navigate to machine_learning/regression_lc_fr_5s/.

+    Run the regression_lc_fr.ipynb notebook:

+    This script will normalize the windowed dataset.

+    It will also train machine learning models using Bayesian optimization.

+    Output is saved in the data_prepared/ folder.